liuyxpp/XDSY118019/slides/week8.md

 ---

-## Reference Manager
+# Reference Manager

 [Reference management software](https://en.wikipedia.org/wiki/Reference_management_software) is software for scholars and authors to use for recording and utilizing bibliographic citations (references) as well as managing project references.
-Once a citation has been recorded, it can be used time and again in generating bibliographies, such as lists of references in scholarly books, articles and essays.
+Once a citation has been recorded, it can be used in generating bibliographies, such as lists of references in scholarly books, articles and essays.
 The development of reference management packages has been driven by the rapid expansion of scientific literature.

 Check out a list of [reference managers and a comparison of them](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software).

 ---

-### Zotero
+# Zotero

 [Zotero](https://www.zotero.org/) is, at the most basic level, a reference manager.
 It is designed to store, manage, and cite bibliographic references, such as books and articles.
 In Zotero, each of these references constitutes an item.
 More broadly, Zotero is a powerful tool for collecting and organizing research information and sources.

-Note: Zotero is free.
+Note: Zotero is <span style=color:gold>free</span>.

 </br>